akshayjshah/blog/content/post/zero-to-code-monkey.md

   of [The Pragmatic Programmer][] and [The Mythical Man-Month][], but I'm inclined to focus more on hard skills for the next few months.

 If you've read this far, I'd appreciate your input!
-Leave a comment and let me know how you'd proceed.
+Send me an [email][mailto:akshay@akshayshah.org] and let me know where I went wrong.

 [LaTeX]: http://nitens.org/taraborelli/latex "The Beauty of LaTeX"
 [Python]: http://www.python.org/about/